Industry Solution · Food & Beverage

 How does it integrate with ERP systems like SAP?

 Decion connects through pre-built connectors and APIs for SAP, Oracle, Microsoft Dynamics, and other ERP and WMS systems.
-It syncs demand, inventory, and production data and runs alongside existing systems rather than replacing the
+It syncs demand, inventory, and production data and runs alongside existing systems rather than replacing them.

 How does it handle promotions and demand peaks?